UWStout/eec-common/README.md

 # Electronic Empathetic Communication Project

+## End of Life
+As of May 2022, this project is no longer in active development.
+We may resume development in the future but for now, it will not be maintained further and it is not in active use at Stout or in any ongoing research projects by the original authors.

+If you are interested in reviving or funding further work on this project, please contact Seth Berrier.

 ## Introduction
 This repository contains code for the larger research into enabling more empathetic communication over electronic mediums.
 It targets team chat tools (like Microsoft Teams, Discord, Slack, and Google Meet).